JohnFloor/BFLib/README.md

 BF::FunctionRef<void () const> targetC = source;    // error: source is less constrained
 ```

-The target `BF::FunctionRef` will not refer to the source `BF::FunctionRef`.
-Rather it will refer to the callable referred by the source.
+The target `BF::FunctionRef` will not refer to the source `BF::FunctionRef`, rather it will directly refer to the callable referred by the source.

 ### `operator()` method